 - Because processes like weathering and internal heating have not altered most of these worlds’ surfaces, they give us a peek into our origins.

 Four and a half billion years ago, our Solar System formed from a swirling disk of dust and gas orbiting the infant Sun.
 The Sun gobbled up most of the disk’s material, while cohesion and gravity pulled together clumps of rock, metal, and ice that eventually grew into planets.
 Generally speaking, asteroids, comets, and other small worlds are leftovers from that planet-building process.

 On Earth, processes like weather and internal heating eliminate traces of the past.
 But physical changes in small worlds occur mostly due to external forces like solar radiation and impacts from other space rocks, making them time capsules that preserve information about the early Solar System.

-Mercury, Venus, Earth and Mars were too hot in their early days for water and organic compounds necessary for life as we know it to stay on their surfaces.
+Mercury, Venus, Earth, and Mars were too hot in their early days for water and organic compounds necessary for life as we know it to stay on their surfaces.
 The materials that kickstarted life likely came from asteroids and comets that formed farther away from the Sun.
-Saturn and Jupiter probably formed closer to the Sun before jostling for position and migrating out to their current positions 4 billion years ago.
-In the process, the giant planets’ gravities scattered asteroids and comets all over the solar system.
+Saturn and Jupiter probably formed closer to the Sun before jostling for position and migrating out to their current positions four billion years ago.
+In the process, the giant planets’ gravities scattered asteroids and comets all over the Solar System.
 Some slammed into Earth and likely brought water and organics here, providing the precursors for life.
 By studying asteroids, comets and other small worlds, we learn about where we come from and how the planets formed.

 We also study asteroids to prevent Earth from being hit by one.
 Asteroids are susceptible to small-scale forces like heat emission that change their orbits in ways we can’t always predict.
 Small worlds also come in a variety of densities, from loosely-bound clumps of boulders to tightly packed objects with planet-like cores.
 The strategy to deflect these different types of asteroids would be very different.